istio/istio.io/content/docs/tutorial/traffic-shadowing-with-istio.md

 The next step in deploying a new version of a microservice is to perform [traffic shadowing](https://blog.christianposta.com/microservices/advanced-traffic-shadowing-patterns-for-microservices-with-istio-service-mesh/).
 You will shadow the traffic destined to _reviews_ to _reviews v3_ and verify that your new version provides correct results without errors.

-1. Add a virtual service to route traffic to _reviews v1_ and _reviews v2_, while shadowing traffic to _reviews 2_
+1. Add a virtual service to route traffic to _reviews v2_, while shadowing traffic to _reviews 2_ (using the
-    (using the
       [HTTP route _mirror_ attribute](http://localhost:1313/docs/reference/config/istio.networking.v1alpha3/#HTTPRoute)
     ):